 Prague, Czech Republic – Earlier this week, the Czech cyber-security agency warned the country’s state institutions and private companies operating in strategic sectors against using software and hardware made by Chinese telecom giants Huawei and ZTE, arguing they posed a clear security threat to the Czech critical networks.

-“Adequate measures” needed to counter Huawei cyber-espionage threat
+“Adequate measures” needed to counter Huawei threat in the Czech Republic

 Since then, a few institutions, including the Office of the Government, the Ministry of Industry and Trade and the Ministry of Foreign Affairs have announced they will cease to use Huawei devices.